Particular/docs.particular.net/samples/azure/native-integration-asb/sample.md

 <!-- import BrokeredMessageConvention -->

-NOTE: Both the sender (native or NServiceBus) and receiver have to agree on the convention used for sending the message body.
+NOTE: Both the sender (native or NServiceBus) and the receiver have to agree on the convention used for sending the message body.

 ## Handling messages from native sender in an NServiceBus endpoint